ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 4. Select `Swift` as your language.

     ![](images/solution6/create_new_project.png)
-5. Click on `Create Project` to scaffold a iOS Swift App.
+5. Click on `Create Project` to scaffold an iOS Swift App.
 6. A new `Project` will be created under Projects tab on the left pane.

 In the next step, you will add mobile services like Push notifications and Mobile Analytics to accelerate your app.